gnome-terminator/terminator/doc/manual/source/gettinginvolved.rst

 I see lots of people say how Terminator is really good, and it is, but like anything, it could be better!

-To give an idea, as I write this manual in July 2015, there are 83 `wishlist items`_.
+To give an idea, as of October 2015, revision 1663, there are 86 `wishlist items`_.

 .. note:: Just because an item is marked as wishlist, it doesn't